Sunc4127/cloud_revision/Review Outlines.md

 ## Week 6 - Web Services, ReST Services, Twitter, Docker and Containerisation
 1. SoA (Service-oriented Architectures)
-	When components are distributed, they have to interact in more loosely-coupled ways instead communicate directly.
+	When components are distributed, they have to interact in more loosely-coupled ways instead of communicating directly.

 2. SoA Core ideas
 	- A set of externally facing services